-Mike Joyce is one of Washington’s most effective policy strategists specializing in transportation, infrastructure, trade, and tax policy.
+Mike Joyce is one of Washington’s most effective policy strategists specializing in transportation, infrastructure, trade, tax policy, energy, and environment.
 He has an extensive legislative background, strong bipartisan relationships throughout Congress and the Administration, and a proven ability to both create and execute legislative and regulatory agendas.

 Mike previously spent five years as the Washington, D.C. representative for PACCAR Inc, the U.S.-based manufacturer of Peterbilt, Kenworth, and DAF premium medium- and heavy-duty trucks and engines.
 Mike reported to PACCAR’s Chairman, CEO, and General Counsel, and consulted with them on legislative, regulatory, and international developments that could be impactful to the company.